Skip to main content

 }

-1. Click on Start (above the MCP server name) VS Code MCP start
+3. Click on Start (above the MCP server name).
+VS Code MCP start

 Using the MCP server

-The MCP server introduces a set of tools that help LLMs translate designs in Figma.
-Once connected, you can prompt your MCP client to access a specific design node.
+The MCP server introduces a set of tools that help LLMs bring your live UI to Figma Design and get design context from Figma.
+Once connected, you can start prompting your MCP client.

 1. Copy the link to a frame or layer in Figma